 Perhaps you jumped into the shower as you arrived home from the lash salon, dolloped oily cream around your eyes before bed every night, squashed your face into your pillow as you slept, or roughly rubbed your eyes with a cotton pad trying to remove waterproof makeup.

 All these behaviors loosen extensions, increasing their shedding risk.

 Although a professional-grade lash adhesive is super-strong (it works like cement to bond the extensions to your natural lashes), it’s not invincible.

 Many things can break down the bond between the extension and lash.
 The bond is especially vulnerable during the 4 hours after extensions are applied, while the glue is curing.
 The biggest mistake you can make is getting water, sweat, tears, steam, or extreme heat near your lashes during the first 4 hours.

-Warning!
-You must keep some extensions away from water and moisture for up to 36 hours after application.
+You must keep some extensions away from water and moisture for up to 4 hours after application.
 Confirm your specific waiting period with your tech depending on the glue being used.

 Here’s a glance at other things you might unknowingly be doing to make your extensions fall out early:

 - Using makeup or products containing oil, salt, or glycols on your eye area.

 - Sleeping on your stomach (or using a pillowcase made of abrasive fabric).

 - Spending too much time in the heat (in the sun, sauna, or hot yoga class).
 Plus, going into hot, steamy environments within 48 hours of your procedure.